emissary-ingress/emissary/reference/core/ingress-controller.md

 # Ambassador Edge Stack as an Ingress Controller

-Starting with version 0.80.0, Ambassador Edge Stack can act as a Kubernetes [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/), reading configuration data from Kubernetes [`Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress/) resources.
-This makes it easier to work with other `Ingress`-oriented tools within the Kubernetes ecosystem, and it makes it easier for users migrating from other ingress controllers to try Ambassador Edge Stack.
+Starting with version 0.80.0, the Ambassador Edge Stack can act as a Kubernetes [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/), reading configuration data from Kubernetes [`Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress/) resources.
+This makes it easier to work with other `Ingress`-oriented tools within the Kubernetes ecosystem, and it makes it easier for users migrating from other ingress controllers to try the Ambassador Edge Stack.

 ## When and How to Use the `Ingress` Resource